 Note.
 Results for Modeller-calculated results components (such as those calculated for combinations and envelopes, and also for other derived components such as design code-based utilisations, Wood-Amer, user-defined results etc.) can be stored in order to speed-up the initial and subsequent display of those results.
-Click OK on the dialog that appears to do this.
+Click OK (Yes) on the dialog that appears to do this.
+Click OK on the subsequent dialog also.

 Once calculated, the utilisation ratios for all members will be shown.
 It can be seen that the utilisation ratio for a number of members is greater than 1.00.
-These members have failed the design checks and need to be investigated further.
+These members have failed the design checks and will be investigated further.